 How do I identify the beneficial owners of a client?

-In Sweden, all legal entities must register their beneficial owners in the UBO register on Bolagsverket’s website.
-Therefore, the first step towards identifying your client’s beneficial owners is obtaining the information from Bolagsverket.
+In Finland, all legal entities must register their beneficial owners in the Finnish Trade Register.
+Therefore, the first step towards identifying your client’s beneficial owners is obtaining the information from the Finnish Trade Register.